run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/tickets/use/create-ticket.md

 title:  Create ticket

-Description: Create a ticket means opening a call within the system, with possibility to monitor its attendance history with view of all actions sent to it.
+Description: Create a ticket means opening a call within the system.
 #Create ticket
 Create a ticket means opening a call within the system, with possibility to monitor its attendance history with view of all actions sent to it.